 In addition, in his opinion, debt restructuring is inappropriate for another reason.

-“Ukraine continues to borrow money to finance current budget needs, and it is usually much more difficult to find buyers for securities while at the same time abandoning part of the obligations on previously issued ones,” explains Boris Kushniruk.
+“Ukraine continues to borrow money to finance current budget needs, and it is usually much more difficult to find buyers for securities while simultaneously relinquishing some of the obligations on previously issued ones,” explains Boris Kushniruk.

 Negotiations with creditors should be completed by August.
 According to Daniil Getmantsev, the likelihood that it will not be possible to reach an agreement with them at all and a default on Eurobonds will be declared is very low.